bahman7891/ROI-Control-Test/README.md

 #### We see that the control customer shows more reduction in spend after coupons were sent out (64.8% vs. 55.8%).

 ### 4. We calculate revenue as Revenue = Spend x Take Rate.
 Assuming that Take Rate is 10% and that the cost of the coupon campaign is equal to the value of a coupon multiplied by the number of coupons redeemed, calculate the ROI of this campaign.

+#### We take the total spend by test group after the coupons were sent and subtract the total spend by control group on that time period:

-    total revenue difference from control group:
+    total spend difference from control group:
     $ 85259.11300000019

-#### However it makes more sense to draw conclusions per customer (adjust to the number of customers involved in each group):
+#### However it makes more sense to draw conclusions per customer (adjust to the number of customers involved in each group).
+So we take the total spend by test group and divide by the number of test customers, then we subtract the same ratio for control group.
+We also subtract $10 for coupon cost for each customer and divide the whole number by $10 coupon cost invested per customer (We also include tha take rate):

     Adjusted ROI:
     37.57709481839164 %